senfino/react-router-assembly/README.md

-Thiks module cannot be used with `npm link` when react is used in parent also.
-EXPLAIN IN MORE DETAIL.
+This module cannot be used with `npm link` when react is used in parent also.